 - Business industry

 So yeah, your credit score matters.
-But if you’ve got sky-high revenue and a rock-solid business that’s been around for many years, you’ll have an easier time qualifying for financing than if you don’t have those things.
+But if you’ve got sky-high revenue and a rock-solid business that’s been around for many years, you’ll have an easier time qualifying for financing.

 And the better you understand your situation, the less time you’ll waste applying for financing you can’t qualify for.
 That’s why we recommend you take the time to figure out exactly what your qualifications look like.
 That way, when you start narrowing down your list of options, you’ll be able to easily decide which lenders are doable, which are aspirational, and which are out of the question (for now, at least).